AsgardCms/Documentation/v3/getting-started/docker.md

 ## <a name="xdebug" class="anchor" href="#xdebug">Xdebug</a>

-Xdebug is turned on by default and is configured for Docker For Mac
+Xdebug is turned on by default and is configured for Docker For Mac.

 To switch off or adjust for a different platform, edit `/docker/app/enabled-xdebug.ini`.